arisaziz/Video-Converter-K8/README.md

 5. **Create EKS Cluster**
     - Click "Create Cluster".
-    - Give a name to your cluster.
+    - Name your cluster as "Microservice".
     - Setup networking setting for VPN and subnet.
     - Select `eksCluster` IAM role we created before.
     - Review and create cluster.